federicoceli/HyMPaCt/README.md

 ### Temperature acquisistion with MAX31865
 The acquisition software for the RTD-to-digital sensor is largerly based on the library and origianl code provided by olewolf and Charles-Henri Hallard, at https://github.com/hallard/arduino-max31865

+### Ground Station
+The Ground Station is developed with LabVIEW 2017; due to the nature of LabVIEW files and workflow, the source "code" is not uploded on git.
+If interested we are happy to share it upon request.

 ## Contacts
 For more info, checkout:
 * LinkedIn page @: https://www.linkedin.com/company-beta/11171445/